python/devguide/developer-workflow/extension-modules.rst

 the CPython project.
 If more than one file is needed for the extension module, it is more convenient to create a sub-directory in :cpy-file:`Modules`.

-For our extension module :mod:`!_foo`, we consider the following working tree:
+In the simplest example where the extension module consists of one file, it may be placed in :cpy-file:`Modules` as ``Modules/_foomodule.c``.
+For a non-trivial example of the extension module :mod:`!_foo`, we consider the following working
+tree:

 - :ref:`Modules/_foo/_foomodule.c` --- the extension module implementation.
 - :ref:`Modules/_foo/helper.h` --- the extension helpers declarations.